zmandyhe/behavioral-cloning/README.md

 Will run the video at 48 FPS.
 The default FPS is 60.

 ### Results
 I used the final dataset which combined Udacity's and my own, and included a total of 92,085 data points.
-I finally chose to implement only one 50% dropout after the first fully connected layer, so the final data samples passed to the final layer for each epoch are 92,085.
+I finally chose to implement only one 50% dropout after the first fully connected layer.
+Since I used double of the dataset, so the final data samples passed to the final layer for each epoch are 92,085.
 These data are remained after distribution flattening, and this set was further split into a training set of 73,668 (80%) data points and a validation set of 18,417 (20%) data points.

 The model contains 252,219 parameters in total, which are all trainable params (252,219), 0 non-trainable params.
 The kernel regularizer for the model's each layer and the one dropout works fairly good to control overfitting.
 The final training loss is 0.2176, validation loss is 0.2326.
 These were not the lowest loss values in my experiments, but the model with these weights performed even better than those model weights with lower loss value on the autonomous driving in the sitmulator.

 ### Conclusion and Discussion
 I am excited to see the vehicle drives autonomously and smoothly through my trained model.
 Through the many trial-and-error process involved many hours, I was able to develop a deeper understanding about the relationship between the training data as human's driving behaviors and the vehicle autonomous cloning behaviors, which is essential to this project.
 In summary, I have the following insights from completing this project:
 * When we collect the human driving behavior data, we shall show a strong intension of our behaviors.
-Which means when we drive on a sharp left curve, our intention is to steer our wheel along the left curve to stay left as closely as possible so that our car would not be thrown out of the road to the right side.
+Which means when we drive on a sharp left curve, our intention is to steer our wheel along the left curve to stay left as much as possible so that our car would not be thrown out of the road to the right side.
 This reflects to the data that there shall be many steering angles in the dataset.
-* In the training model on the emulator, speeding up so that we will collect as many as discovery data as we can.
+* In the training model on the emulator, speeding up is helpful to collect as many as discovery data as we can.
-* During data collection, the transaction period of time from a straight line road condition to sharpe curves is essential to show our driving behavioral intention.
+* During data collection, the transaction period of time from a straight lane to sharpe curves is essential to show our driving behavioral intention.
 For example, when we see a left curve ahead from a straight lane line, we shall adjust our training vehicle gradually to the left to prepare for the left curve.
 I can see the model improvement of having this type of data in the autonomous mode during the model improvement process, then we will know what other data (intentions) we will need to collect to feed in the model to improve it.
-* Collecting good data is key in this project, as we have the NVIDA's CNN model or with models already available to start with.
+* Collecting good data is key in this project, as we have the NVIDA's CNN model or other models already available to start with.
 But fine tuning and testing with varied model architecutres to find the most effective model architecture is interesting to me in the next phase.
 * Very small validation loss value does not correlate with a good model in this project.
 But through techniques of avoiding overfitting and ensuring a good training data, when we see the model is converging, we have a good sense to guess that the model would work.

-### Reproduce This Project
+## Reproduce This Project
 Follow below process to reproduce the training and prediction process:
 * If you don't have the lab environment, you can download and install it from [CarND Term1 Starter Kit](https://github.com/udacity/CarND-Term1-Starter-Kit)
 * The simulator can be downloaded from GitHub [Udacity Simulator](https://github.com/udacity/self-driving-car-sim).
 You can use the "training mode" to collect training datasets directly from the sitmulator, which produces video frame images and driving_log.csv with all the 3 cameras view images and steering angle data.
 * To train your model, run the "python3 model.py"
 * To test on autonomous mode, run "python 3 drive.py model.h5 run1"
 * To save the autonomous run from "run1" to video, run"python video.py run1 --fps 48"